Diabetic Foot Ulcer Solutions

 Multiple peer-reviewed clinical studies demonstrate the superiority of Kerecis fish skin grafts for diabetic foot ulcer treatment.
 The following represents key evidence from rigorous clinical investigation:

-Primary Finding: 41.6% complete wound closure rate with Kerecis compared to 22.2% with standard wound care
+Primary Finding: 44% complete wound closure at 16 weeks with Kerecis fish skin graft vs. 26.4% with standard of care (p<0.001)[DOI]

 Evidence Summary